We all want to live happier, more satisfying lives.

 - Spend time with people – Taking time to build relationships and engage socially also brings happiness.
 These relationships give you a place to communicate and feel understood.
 Reconnect with a friend today.

 - Play with pets – Finding happiness spending time with others also applies to the pets in your life.
 Playing with animals elevates dopamine and serotonin – the chemicals in the brain known to improve mood – as well as improve memory, sleep, libido, and appetite.
 If you don’t currently have a pet, June is National Adopt a Cat month.
 It could be the perfect time to add a furry friend to the household!
+Have you considered a bird?
+They are great pets for people who can't manage the needs of a dog and their life spans are longer - up to 20+ years.
+And bird food is relatively inexpensive.

 - Try supplements – A carefully chosen supplement can provide your body with what it needs to produce positive mood-boosting effects.
 ENP’s Mood Boost formula contains several natural vitamins and minerals known to have mood-boosting properties.
 It was specifically designed to encourage positive moods and increased mental focus.